 We are at a point in the software industry evolution where we have a million tools that are both open source and proprietary for various IT functions.
-There are plenty of tools be it for application development or operations.
+There are plenty of tools be it for application development, operations or application assessment.
 We have gone from the need for software tools to perform certain functions and sub-functions to the need to standardize, integrate and operate the large hoard of tools in cohesion and introduced CI-CD for Zero script IT operations.

 A quick search on github for devops projects produced 39091 results.
 Stackify has listed the top 51 continuous integrations tools here – https://stackify.com/top-continuous-integration-tools/.
 You can find top 100 application and server monitoring tools here – https://haydenjames.io/50-top-server-monitoring-application-performance-monitoring-apm-solutions/.
 Top 51 log management tools can be found here – https://stackify.com/best-log-management-tools/.
 We can find similar list of top 50 tools for other IT operations and DevOps functions like config management, source version control, continuous delivery, deployment, environment provisioning.

 The following are the challenges with most of these tools –

 1. The tools require manual actions and hence are not fully automated.